rjdurlin42/mariokartrev_2_team_4/Documentation/Signoffs/benjaminreed-signoff-hdmiswitcher.md

 *Function of the Subsystem:*

 The HDMI Switcher is designed to allow users to connect the HDMI ports for their Nintendo Switch and their RRS kit into a single HDMI input to their television or monitor.
 The switcher that will be used is the BENFEI single-button HDMI switcher (BHS) retrofitted with a relay as the switching mechanism.
 These components cannot be determined until a proper analysis of the BHS is completed.
 This switcher will be installed in the touchscreen compartment and connected to the Raspberry Pi (RPi).
-If the control bits can be accessed, the Raspberry Pi will interface with a relay to switch between the bits.
-The button will be replaced by a single pole single throw relay with the switch input originating from a RPi GPIO pin.
+The Raspberry Pi will interface with a relay to switch between the bits.
+The button will be replaced by a single pole single throw relay with the switch input originating from RPi GPIO21 from pin 40 [2].

 *Constraints:*